seale61/weather-history-dashboard/README.md

 This app also requires the installation of it's associated API (tutorial part 2) running as a service.
 An upcoming tutorial will be provided on how to install a node RESTful API as a service.

 ## Features
 This dashboard provides chart that display the maximum and minimum values for temperature, humidity, and atmospheric pressure for a selected city over a selected period of time.
-The cities that are available are based on which cities were selected for monitoring in the
+The cities that are available are based on which cities were selected for monitoring in the script created in part 1 of this series (